Korea, Kimchi and more: having a blast in Busan

 Train G308, Xi-an to Bejing, 14 September 2019.

-The trains were brand new with hot and cold water on tap – perfect for to prepare cup noodles for lunch!
+The trains were brand new with hot and cold water on tap – perfect for preparing cup noodles for lunch!

 Lunch on the go.